noblefofie527-ui/Front-End-Website-Development-Basics/README.md

 ### Project Structure
-The project is organized into a clean, multi-page architecture to ensure scalability and ease of navigation:
+The project is organised into a clean, multi-page architecture to ensure scalability and easy navigation:
 * **`index.html`**: The landing page featuring the project showcase.
 * **`about.html`**: A detailed professional background and skill summary.
 * **`contact.html`**: A functional user inquiry form with validated inputs.